-An Administrative Hearing is conducted by a full-time USF System employee who is also a member of the University Conduct Board (UCB).
-UCB Hearings are conducted by students, faculty, or staff who are members of the UCB.
-In contrast to an Administrative Hearing, a UCB Hearing is conducted by a panel of UCB members where at least 50% of the panel is comprised of student UCB members.
+- 1. Administrative Officer Hearing a hearing conducted by a full-time USF System Employee who is also a trained University Conduct Board (UCB) member. - 2.
+University Conduct Board Hearing a hearing conducted by USF System student, faculty, or staff who are trained members of the UCB, where 50% of the hearing panel is comprised of students.